Heading north from Key West, Route 1 wends its way across 15 East Coast states — but we’re confident Maine has the best of it. Let’s hit the road.

 “We’ve become a real destination,” prison industries manager Ken Lindsey said.
 “A lot of customers come back year after year.
 But just seeing the store, people don’t get a sense for everything that goes on behind the scenes.”

 At the prison, a few miles away, in Warren, Lindsey walked past the entry desk, through a metal detector, and over to a station where visitors get emergency pagers, then through a series of locking doors.
 “I call it a controlled chaos,” Lindsey said, taking in the smell of sawdust, the whining of table saws, the echoing thwacks of hammers.
+Pro tools are the helpers of everyone involving DIY projects.

 There are 8,000 tools here, including a chainsaw.
 “This is a maximum-security prison, and the security officers really frown on the idea of misplacing tools,” Lindsey explained.
 “How many prison movies have you seen where they have a chainsaw in the shop?
 Probably none, right?”